gpbl/isomorphic500/README.md

 The build task:

 1. compiles the client's js files with webpack
-2. copies the app sources and apply some required substitutions
+2. copies the app sources
-3. enables a cache busting
+3. cache buster the public files
 4. copies the npm dependencies

 ```bash